CMNicol/todo-django/README.md

 * Run `docker-compose up` to run the container.

 ## Routes

+In the default project configuration, these routes will be accessible at `http://127.0.0.1:8000/<route>/`

 * `GET /retrieve/`: Gets a list of  all todos in database, with some summary information.
 Response format:
 ```json
 {